tiran/cpython/Doc/library/ftplib.rst

        Please use :meth:`ssl.SSLContext.load_cert_chain` instead, or let
        :func:`ssl.create_default_context` select the system's trusted CA
        certificates for you.

+    .. versionchanged:: 3.8

+       The module now verifies certificates and hostnames by default.
+The *keyfile* and *certfile* arguments have been removed.

    Here's a sample session using the :class:`FTP_TLS` class::